marcelodai/data-engineer-assignment/README.md

 This repository holds the Data Engineering Assignment.
 The assignment represents what a data engineer can be expected to do daily at Verusen: receiving raw data from different sources, transforming it into a structured format, and loading it into a database.

+The assignment is to create a **Python** script(s) that reads the data from the CSV files, transforms it into a structured format per the deliverable requirements, and loads it into a SQL (SQLLite, PSQL, MySQL, etc..) database.

-## Getting Started
+## The Data

-1. To get started, fork the repository.
-2. Then open up your terminal and clone the forked repository.
+The data directory contains data from [The Squirrel Census](https://www.thesquirrelcensus.com/).
+The data is in CSV format and contains two files: `/data/park-data.csv` and `/data/squirrel-data.csv`.
+The data is used to track the squirrel population in Central Park, New York City.

 ## The Assignment

-The assignment is to create a **Python** script that reads the data from the CSV files, transforms it into a structured format, and loads it into a SQL (SQLLite, PSQL, MySQL, etc..) database.

 ### The Requirements

 1. Idempotent: The script should be able to run multiple times without duplicating data in the database.
-2. Script should run in Apache Spark using PySpark.
+2. Script should run in Apache Spark (Docker container) using PySpark.

-## The Data

-The data directory contains data from [The Squirrel Census](https://www.thesquirrelcensus.com/).
-The `/data` is in CSV format and contains two files: `squirrel_census_2019.csv` and `squirrel_census_2020.csv`.
-The data is used to track the squirrel population in Central Park, New York City.

-## The Deliverables
+### The Deliverables

-1. A Python script that reads the data from the CSV files, transforms it into a structured format, and loads it into a SQL database.
-2. A `requirements.txt` file that contains all the dependencies needed to run the script.
+Your task is to **normalize the data** as much as possible for querying purposes.
+The queries and questions we are trying to optimize for are:

+1. How many squirrels are there in each Park?
+2. How many squirrels are there in each Borough?
+3. A count of "Other Animal Sightings" by Park.
+4. What is the most common activity for Squirrels? (e.g. eating, running, etc..)
+5. A count of all Primary Fur Colors by Park.

+**The final output should be your python code that performs the ETL process, your final database schema populated, and the queries to answer the questions above.**

+### The Submission

-3. A `README.md` file that explains how to run the script and any other information you think is important.
+Your submission will rest in your repository.
+The final product should be accompanied with a README.md file that explains how to run the script, and any other relevant information.

+We will talk through it as a team during the interview process.

+Key areas of interest include:

+- Code Structure: How well is your code organized?
+How clear is the logic?
+- Data Transformation: How well did you normalize the data?
+- Database Schema: How well did you design the database schema?
+- Development Env: How easy is it to get your code up and running?
+- Communication: How well did you document your code and how well can you explain your decisions?